 Brexit – Guidance on Consumer Product Safety

-The following links to official guidance regarding consumer product safety, may be of assistance regarding preparing for the end of the Brexit Transition period.
-The transition period will end at 11pm on 31 December 2020.
+The following links to official guidance regarding consumer product safety, may be of assistance regarding EU rules relating to the placing on the market of manufactured goods.

 Moving Goods and Conformity Marks